 Now, there’s more to it than that.
 For one, the type of material the pillow is made of also affect how soft or hard it should be in order to work propely, and other factors include how much support and loft you need.

-To learn more about this, we recommend that you read our post called Do You Need a Soft or Firm Pillow?
-A physiotherapist weighs in, where we cover this more in-depth.
+Check out our post called: Do You Need a Soft or Firm Pillow?
+A physiotherapist weighs in.

 How High Should my Pillow be?